Fake ID Solutions

 The technical structure of the PDF417 barcode remains unchanged:

-1. The barcode continues to use the header + subfile model.
+1. The barcode continues to use the ANSI header + data subfiles model.

 2. All mandatory and optional data remains unencrypted.

-3. The fixed-length header fields and field separator characters (@, LF, RS, CR) are maintained.
+3. The fixed-length header fields and field separator characters are maintained.

 4. Subfile offsets and segment terminators are still required and calculated identically.